 How to Improve Cervical Mucus

 Now to the part most of you probably came here for.
+Some women find that they do not produce enough cervical mucus, or that the consistency is too thick and sticky to help sperm maneuver through the uterus and fallopian tubes.
 If you do not produce fertile CM, it can hinder baby-making plans.
 So how do you improve cervical mucus?
 Unfortunately, there are a lot of myths that aren’t backed by science.

 Here’s the low-down on making CM more watery or egg white-esque to help sperm move towards the egg.

 - Staying hydrated: Just like your skin and lips, your body will conserve water to support other vital bodily operations before sending any down there.